Change Management | White Paper

 • Launching an Industry 4.0 digital transformation

-At its core, therefore, Change Management involves a transformation and, as such, very often requires stepping out of one’s “comfort zone” to enter a territory rich in new opportunities, yet unknown and therefore “daunting” and “challenging” to explore.
-This concept applies in theory to the entire organization involved in the change, but in reality, it affects every single person who will be called upon to modify their daily behaviors and ways of working.
+At its core, therefore, Change Management involves a transformation and, as such, very often requires stepping out of one’s “comfort zone” to enter a territory rich with new opportunities, yet unknown and therefore “daunting” and “challenging” to explore.
+This concept applies in theory to the entire organization involved in the change, but in reality, it plays out for every single person who will be called upon to modify their daily behaviors and the way they work.

 It is not organizations that change; it is people who do.
 It is the cumulative effect of changes made by individual people that ultimately results in successful organizational change.